-Jersey FA believe in flexible, inclusive and accessible playing opportunities for everyone, and are committed to delivering a range of opportunities for players with a disability to access football at various levels across the county.
+The Jersey Football Association believes in flexible, inclusive and accessible playing opportunities for everyone, and is committed to delivering a range of opportunities for players with a disability to access football.

-The squad trains every Tuesday evening all year around, either at St Pauls ground or by moving indoors during the winter months.
-A training session usually consists of a warm-up, skills exercises and a game of football all of which keeps the individuals fitter, improves co-ordination and behaviour and develops teamwork.
-Every third Saturday the squad also gets together for an hour and a half of ‘fun’ football at Les Ormes indoor facilities.
-Coaching is provided by voluntary qualified coaches with the assistance of some students who have also gained valuable experience towards careers in welfare and medicine.
+The squad train all year round.
+In the spring and summer months training takes place at Springfield football stadium, moving indoors to Langford gym during the winter months.
+A training session usually consists of a warm-up, skills exercises and a game of football, all of which keeps the individuals fit, improves coordination and behavior, and develops teamwork.
+Coaching is provided by voluntary qualified coaches and in 2019 two of the original members also passed the Level One Coaching in Football qualification.

 Supported by the Football Association’s Disability Committee as a grassroots development programme, Frame Football is already gaining recognition as an inclusive Adapted Sport and we’re absolutely delighted to be bringing it to Jersey.

-“I spoke to Sam via email and he helped me establish this initiative.
-Paul added; “I’ve seen the benefits of these kind of initiatives, not only does it give children with mobility disorders a chance to play, it also has huge social benefits in meeting and playing with likeminded children in a truly inclusive environment."
+“I spoke to Sam via email and he helped me establish this initiative," he said.
+“I’ve seen the benefits of these kind of initiatives, not only does it give children with mobility disorders a chance to play, it also has huge social benefits in meeting and playing with like-minded children in a truly inclusive environment."